Combined Time Off

 - When using CTO, non-exempt employees record hours used.
 Exempt employees should report CTO in half or full day increments to preserve exempt status.

 - To learn more about recording CTO, refer to this page for Workday job aids under Time Entry and Time Off.

 - Employees may not elect to take leave unpaid if accrued time exists in their CTO bank without prior approval from Human Resources, and only then for exceptional circumstances.

-- Beginning January 1, 2021, employees who leave the University will be allowed to cash out a maximum of 20 days of CTO, as long as CTO has been recorded appropriately throughout your employment.
+- Beginning January 1, 2021, employees who leave the University will be paid for unused CTO up to a maximum of 20 days, as long as CTO has been recorded appropriately throughout their employment.